-We are all familiar with the changing landscape of today’s working world: fast-paced, change-filled, globalized and diverse.
+We are all familiar with the changing landscape of today’s working world: fast-paced, globalized and complex.
 Leaders are now faced with the challenge of being more sensitive, flexible and adaptable to the demands and expectations of stakeholders.
-Because of these changes, many organizations have abandoned the traditional top- down hierarchical management structures to more “organic” and fluid forms.
+Because of these changes, many organizations have abandoned the traditional top- down hierarchical management structures for more “organic” and fluid forms.

-Leadership development through the Organizational Leadership (OL) program helps students adapt to this new paradigm better than most M.B.A. programs because of the nature of the courses offered.
-The OL program empowers its students with leadership skills that prepares them to create vision, direction and alignment within an organization in order to achieve shared objectives.
+Leadership development through the Organizational Leadership (OL) program helps students adapt to this new paradigm better than most M.B.A. programs.
+The M.B.A. degree will prepare you for management; a master’s degree in Organizational Leadership prepares you to lead in practically any setting.
+The OL program empowers its students with leadership skills that prepare them to create vision, direction and alignment within an organization in order to achieve shared objectives.

 We believe leadership is a process that creates direction, alignment and commitment in groups of people in order to achieve shared objectives.
 We believe exemplary leadership in organizations is evident when shared organizational objectives are achieved; organizational participants at all levels are growing; and people in communities outside the organization are benefited as a result of the organization’s activities.

 The Organizational Leadership faculty has developed seven broad-based learning outcomes that serve as the framework for the program’s curriculum.
 Upon completion of the Organizational Leadership program, graduates will be able to:

 1. Consistently demonstrate exemplary written and oral communication, interpersonal, and presentation skills.